-Sex and Relationship Education (SRE) is lifelong learning about physical, moral and emotional development.
+Relationships and Sex Education (RSE) is lifelong learning about physical, moral and emotional development.
 It is about the importance of marriage for family life, stable and loving relationships, respect, love and care.
 It is about the teaching of sexual orientation or sexual activity.

-Sex Relationship Education (SRE) matters because our children learn about sex and relationship from very youngest age, even if we don't talk with them.
+Relationships and Sex Education (RSE) matters because our children learn about relationships and sex from very youngest age, even if we don't talk with them.
 Some of the things they learn are incorrect, confusing or frightening and we should talk to our children to help them make sense of it all.

 In the UK, we have the highest rates of teenage pregnancy and sexually transmitted infections in Western Europe.
-Effective Sex Relationship Education (SRE) does not encourage early sexual experimentation but it does enable young people to mature, to build up their confidence and self-esteem and to understand the reasons for delaying sexual activity to the right time.
+Effective Relationships and Sex Education (RSE) does not encourage early sexual experimentation but it does enable young people to mature, to build up their confidence and self-esteem and to understand the reasons for delaying sexual activity to the right time.

-As a parent/carer, you are the key person for your child's learning about sex and relationships.
-You need to know that the Sex Relationship Education (SRE) programme at Turnford will complement your role and support you as a sex educator of your child.
+As a parent/carer, you are the key person for your child's learning about Relationships and Sex.
+You need to know that the Relationships and Sex Education (RSE) programme at Haileybury Turnford will complement your role and support you as a sex educator of your child.